What is "paternity?"

 A mother in Minnesota who was not married at the time of her child's birth has sole custody until a Court issues a custody order.

-By law, a mother who is not married at the time of her child's birth has sole custody of the child until a court issues a custody order, even if a father's name appears on the child's birth certificate.
+, a mother who is not married at the time of her child's birth has sole custody of the child until a court issues a custody order, even if a father's name appears on the child's birth certificate.
 See Child Custody & Parenting Time

 for more details on how to get a court order for custody.